Hero Image

 Why Southern?

-Southern Adventist University offers a Christ-centered, CACREP-accredited Master of Science in Professional Counseling designed to prepare you for licensure across the United States.
-Our program combines academic excellence with flexibility—live online classes meet on Tuesdays and Thursdays, and full-time students can graduate in as few as six semesters.
-With small class sizes, personalized attention, and a diverse faculty bringing multicultural perspectives and real-world experience, you’ll gain both professional competence and spiritual grounding.
-Whether you choose Clinical Mental Health Counseling, School Counseling, or both through our dual-emphasis option, Southern equips you to serve with integrity and compassion in any setting.
+Southern Adventist University’s counseling program prepares graduates for licensure across the United States.
+Combining academic excellence with the flexibility of online classes, full-time students can graduate in as few as six semesters.
+With small class sizes, personalized attention, and a diverse faculty bringing multicultural perspectives and real-world experience, students gain both professional competence and spiritual grounding to serve with integrity and compassion in any setting.

 Tammy Overstreet, PhD